CPTAC Data Set¶

-CPTAC data consists of whole-genome sequencing, whole-exome sequencing, RNA sequencing, and miRNA sequencing.
+CPTAC data obtained through the Genomic Data Commons (GDC) consists of whole-genome sequencing, whole-exome sequencing, RNA sequencing, and miRNA sequencing.
 The program analyzed more than 700 cases.
-The Genomic Data Commons (GDC) currently has controlled VCF, TSV, and BAM data available.
+The GDC currently has controlled VCF, TSV, and BAM data available.
 The Project ID in the GDC Data Portal is CPTAC-2 and CPTAC-3.

 For more information on the CPTAC data, please refer to these sites:

 ISB-CGC also has proteomic CPTAC data, obtained from the Proteomics Data Commons (PDC) API.
 This includes clinical and protein expression data for breast, ovarian, colon, liver, lung, uterine and other cancers.

 The NCI CPTAC has generated a tremendous amount of valuable quantitative proteomics data derived from clinical cancer specimens and makes them publicly accessible to the community.
 We have imported the data into Google BigQuery, where they can be queried via SQL and easily joined with data tables from TCGA using the BigQuery interface or programmatically with the BigQuery API.